 Contractor shall operate the Organics Processing Area to produce Compost, mulch , woodchips or any other product that qualifies as Recycled under SB 1383 in accordance with the following provisions and as specified elsewhere in this Agreement, Exhibit F, and in compliance with SB 1383.

-Contractor agrees that the existing composting area of approximately 13.5 acres is sufficient to actively Compost One Hundred Forty Four Thousand Four Hundred (144,400) Tons of Green Waste, Food Waste and Municipal Solid Waste Organics combined per year based on inbound Gatehouse tonnages for these materials.
+Contractor agrees that the existing composting area is sufficient to actively Compost One Hundred Forty Four Thousand Four Hundred (144,400) Tons of Green Waste, Food Waste and Municipal Solid Waste Organics combined per year based on inbound Gatehouse tonnages for these materials.
 For the purposes of this section, “per year” shall mean any twelve consecutive month time period and “actively Compost” shall have the same meaning as “Active Compost” as defined in California Code of Regulations sections 17850 et seq., as it currently exists or is hereafter amended.

 The Gatekeeper shall direct to the Organics Processing Area for unloading all incoming Source Separated Green Waste, Commingled Food and Green Waste, Source Separated Food Waste and Source Separated Wood Waste.
 Contractor shall deliver to this area all Green Waste, Food Waste, Municipal Solid Waste Organics and Wood Waste recovered from Municipal Solid Waste at the Materials Recovery Facility or from Construction and Demolition Debris from the Construction and Demolition Debris Processing Area.